 As you know this is an online academic program.
 This means you will need high-speed internet access to begin your program.
 In addition, you will need access to a Microsoft® Windows® based computer running Windows 7® or later or an Apple® Mac® computer running OS X® or later, and an email account to participate in and complete your program.

 To view a Real Estate, Wills, and Estates for Paralegals sample lesson, click here.

-In the Penn Foster Career School Online Real Estate, Wills, and Estates for Paralegals training program, you will cover a variety of relevant topics, like drafting wills, trusts, and estate planning, as well as general paralegal duties.
+In the Penn Foster Career School online real estate paralegal program, you will cover a variety of real estate topics, in addition to drafting wills, trusts, and estate planning, as well as general paralegal duties.